Frequently asked questions

 • What is AOT?

-Assisted Outpatient Treatment (AOT) is a legal mechanism for providing outpatient treatment to individuals living with serious mental illness (SMI) whose non-compliance places them at risk for negative outcomes.
-AOT works by compelling the recipient to receive specific treatment that will prevent their condition from worsening and by committing the mental health system to provide treatment.
+Assisted outpatient treatment (AOT) is a legal mechanism overseen by the civil court (probate court) for providing outpatient treatment to individuals living with serious mental illness (SMI) who, as a result of not adhering to treatment, are at risk for negative outcomes (e.g., suicide, harming others, being arrested).
+AOT works by compelling the recipient to receive personalized, specific treatment that can prevent their condition from worsening AND by holding their service provider accountable for providing the treatment.

 • What kinds of services are included in an AOT order?